 National Background and Context

-• In 2014, some 5,130 abortions were provided in Missouri, though not all abortions that occurred in Missouri were provided to state residents, as some patients may have traveled from other states; likewise, some individuals from Missouri may have traveled to another state for an abortion.
-There was a 12% decline in the abortion rate in Missouri between 2011 and 2014, from 5 to 4.4 abortions per 1,000 women of reproductive age.
-Abortions in Missouri represent 0.6% of all abortions in the United States.
+•In 2017, 4,710 abortions were provided in Missouri, though not all abortions that occurred in Missouri were provided to state residents: Some patients may have traveled from other states, and some Missouri residents may have traveled to another state for an abortion.
+There was a a 8% decline in the abortion rate in Missouri between 2014 and 2017, from 4.4 to 4.0 abortions per 1,000 women of reproductive age.
+Abortions in Missouri represent 0.5% of all abortions in the United States.

-•There were 2 abortion-providing facilities in Missouri in 2014, and 1 of those were clinics.
-These numbers represent a 60% decline since 2011 in overall providers, and a a 75% decline in clinics from 2011, when there were 5 abortion providers overall, of which 4 were clinics.
+•There were 4 facilities providing abortion in Missouri in 2017, and 3 of those were clinics.
+These numbers represent a 200% increase in clinics from 2014, when there were two abortion-providing facilities overall, of which one were clinics.

 Restrictions on Abortion

-- A woman must receive state-directed counseling that includes information designed to discourage her from having an abortion, and then wait 72 hours before the procedure is provided.
+- A patient must receive state-directed counseling that includes information designed to discourage the patient from having an abortion, and then wait 72 hours before the procedure is provided.
 Counseling must be provided in person and must take place before the waiting period begins, thereby necessitating two trips to the facility.

 - Private insurance policies cover abortion only in cases of life endangerment, unless individuals purchase an optional rider at an additional cost.

-- Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion if the woman's life is endangered.
+- Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion in cases of life endangerment.